A 12-year-old student who was traveling by New York City Transit ...Learn More

 Studies repeatedly show that fatigued drivers are more dangerous on the road.
 In fact, one study found that drivers who had only gotten six to seven hours of sleep were twice as likely to be involved in a traffic accident as those who got eight or more hours’ sleep, and when drivers got less than five hours’ sleep, they became four to five times as likely to be involved in a crash.
 While a fatigued driver behind the wheel of a passenger vehicle is dangerous enough, sleep-deprived drivers of semi-trucks and tractor-trailers can do even more grievous amounts of harm should they nod off or make a poor judgment call due to lack of sleep.

-If you’ve been hurt in a crash with a fatigued truck driver in New York, get the money you need to heal by contacting the determined, knowledgeable, and trial-ready New York City personal injury lawyer Leandros A. Vrionedes for a consultation on your case, in Manhattan at 212-889-9362, or at our office in Queens at 718-777-5895.
+If you’ve been hurt in a crash with a fatigued truck driver in New York, get the money you need to heal by contacting the determined, knowledgeable, and trial-ready New York truck driver fatigue accident lawyer Leandros A. Vrionedes for a consultation on your case, in Manhattan at 212-889-9362, or at our office in Queens at 718-777-5895.